 1 generic Catch-all error.
 Anything that isn't auth / project / not-found / permission.

-4 not found Workspace, agent or deployment does not exist.
+4 not found Workspace, agent or publication does not exist.

 5 permission denied Caller is authenticated but unauthorised for the resource.